 - One in five drivers (all ages) confess to ‘surfing the web’ while driving and justify it with: “…reading a text is safer than composing and sending one;” holding the phone near the windshield makes it safe, “…I increase my distance from the car ahead,” “…I only text at a stop sign or red light.”

-- Laws: Ten states and Washington D.C. prohibit ALL drivers from using handheld cell phones; 32 states and Washington D.C. prohibit novice drivers from using cell phones; 39 states and Washington D.C. prohibit ALL drivers from texting.
+- Laws (as of 2016): Ten states and Washington D.C. prohibit ALL drivers from using handheld cell phones; 32 states and Washington D.C. prohibit novice drivers from using cell phones; 39 states and Washington D.C. prohibit ALL drivers from texting.